rs028/atmosch-R/README.md

 source("utilityFuncs.R")
 ```

-If `.Rprofile` already exists, just add the text above to the existing
+If `.Rprofile` already exists, just add the text to the existing
 file.
 Modify the directory paths in `.Rprofile` to match the
-configuration of your system (e.g. version of win-library).
-On a Linux
+configuration of your system (e.g. the version of win-library).

-system, `.libPaths()` may not be required and can be deleted or
+On Linux systems, `.libPaths()` may not be required; in this case line
-commented out.

-The `.Rprofile` file can be customized to your personal preferences
+1 can be deleted or commented out.
+The `.Rprofile` file can be
-(e.g. if only some of the R functions are required).
+customized to your personal preferences (e.g. if only some of the
+functions are required).

-The atmosch-R functions should now be available in R and can be listed
+Restart R. The atmosch-R functions should now be available in R and
-using the `ls()` command at the R prompt.
+can be listed using the `ls()` command at the R prompt.
+The names of
+all atmosch-R functions begin with lowercase "f" followed by the
+capitalized function name.

 ADDITIONAL LIBRARIES